Niquelle LaTouche

 Victoria PinoncelyMario Washington-Ihieme https://centreforlondon.org/reader/culture-club/

 Please note: I am in harmony with the rhythms of nature, have an ambitious portfolio career and prioritise well-being and sustainable practices in every role.
-As a young, black*, working class, female, who has navigated many leadership roles, I know firsthand how systemic, institutional and interpersonal relationships are integral in creating change and opportunity.
+I know firsthand how systemic, institutional and interpersonal relationships are integral in creating change and opportunity.
 This requires a considerable organisational commitment and support to challenge, interrogate and reflect on practices traditionally used.
-I am able to find the gaps, create sustainable systems, and meaningfully engage diverse communities but only in integrity driven environments.
+I am able to see the gaps, create sustainable systems to address them, and passionately engage diverse communities, but I will only do this in integrity driven environments.

 If you understand all of the above, you’re my tribe, let’s connect.